ggandor/leap.nvim/README.md

 ### Auxiliary principles

-- Optimize for the common case (not the pathological): a good example of this is the Sneak-like "one-character labels in multiple groups" approach (instead of using arbitrary-length labels), which can become awkward for, say, 200 targets, but usually more comfortable, eliminates all kinds of edge cases and implementation problems, and allows for features like [multiselect](#extending-leap).
+- Optimize for the common case (not the pathological): a good example of this is the Sneak-like "one-character labels and multiple groups"-approach (instead of multi-character labels and no groups, EasyMotion-style), which can become awkward for, say, 200 targets, but usually more comfortable, eliminates all kinds of edge cases and implementation problems, and allows for features like [multiselect](#extending-leap).

 - [Sharpen the saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/):